umbraco-community/awesome-umbraco/README.md

 ## Umbraco products

-These are paid for products from the Umbraco HQ team.
+These are commercial products from the Umbraco HQ team.

 * [Umbraco Forms*](http://umbraco.com/forms) - The new Contour, use this to add forms to your site.
 * [Courier*](http://umbraco.com/products/more-add-ons/courier-2) - Deploy changes from within the back-office.